Lightning detector: Lightning detectors vs. weather radar

-The cloud must develop to a certain vertical extent before lightning is produced, so generally weather radar will indicate a developing storm before a lightning detector does.
+The cloud must develop to a certain vertical extent before lightning is produced, so generally, weather radar will indicate a developing storm before a lightning detector does.
 It is not always clear from early returns if a shower cloud will develop into a thunderstorm, and weather radar also sometimes suffers from a masking effect by attenuation, where precipitation close to the radar can hide (perhaps more intense) precipitation farther away.
 Lightning detectors do not suffer from a masking effect and can provide confirmation when a shower cloud has evolved into a thunderstorm.

-Lightning may be also located outside the precipitation recorded by radar.
+Lightning may also be located outside the precipitation recorded by radar.
 The second image shows that this happens when strikes originate in the anvil of the thundercloud (top part blown ahead of the cumulonimbus cloud by upper winds) or on the outside edge of the rain shaft.
 In both cases, there is still an area of radar echoes somewhere nearby.

 Aviation use

 Large airliners are more likely to use weather radar than lightning detectors, since weather radar can detect smaller storms that also cause turbulence; however, modern avionics systems often include lightning detection as well, for additional safety.

 For smaller aircraft, especially in general aviation, there are two main brands of lightning detectors (often referred to as sferics, short for radio atmospherics): Stormscope, produced originally by Ryan (later B.F.
 Goodrich) and currently by L-3 Communications, and the Strikefinder, produced by Insight.
-Strikefinder can detect and properly display IC (intracloud) and CG (cloud to ground) strikes as well as being able to differentiate between real strikes and signal bounces reflected off the Ionosphere.
+Strikefinder can detect and properly display IC (intracloud) and CG (cloud to ground) strikes, as well as being able to differentiate between real strikes and signal bounces reflected off the Ionosphere.
 Lightning detectors are inexpensive and lightweight, making them attractive to owners of light aircraft (particularly of single-engine aircraft, where the aircraft nose is not available for installation of a radome).

 Professional-quality portable lightning detectors

-Inexpensive portable lightning detectors as well as other single sensor lightning mappers, such as used on aircraft, have limitations including detection of false signals and poor sensitivity, particularly for intracloud (IC) lightning.
+Inexpensive portable lightning detectors as well as other single sensor lightning mappers, such as those used on aircraft, have limitations including detection of false signals and poor sensitivity, particularly for intracloud (IC) lightning.
 Professional-quality portable lightning detectors improve performance in these areas by several techniques which facilitate each other, thus magnifying their effects: